RoyVorster/dut-18-frequencies/README.md

 There are a few example scripts for the full car model in ```fcm/examples/```, the principle is the same for all the other models

+### Koni
+These models were validated.
+The actual data from Koni (so from the two-post rig as well as the damper rig used for tuning the Ohlins) is on the server.
+The two Koni scripts above allow you to handle that data.

 ### Contact

 The models were made by Roy Vorster, Thijs Plasmeijer validated them using Koni data and has worked with them extensively, so he's also able to answer questions.